-As at the 21 May 2024 HMICFRS, in consultation with other police stakeholders, including the Home Office, the National Police Chiefs' Council and the College of Policing, removed Staffordshire Police from the 'Engage' enhanced monitoring process after demonstrating improvements in its service.
+As at the 21st May 2024 HMICFRS, in consultation with other police stakeholders, including the Home Office, the National Police Chiefs' Council and the College of Policing, removed Staffordshire Police from the 'Engage' enhanced monitoring process after demonstrating improvements in those areas of concern.
 The SC will continue to closely monitor the force's performance on behalf of the communities of Staffordshire and Stoke-on-Trent to ensure that this momentum is maintained.

-Developing the entity's capacity, including the capability of its leadership and the individuals within it develop new areas of work, such as the Local Combatting Drugs Partnership, and to maximise opportunities to commission services jointly for better outcomes.
+Developing the entity's capacity, including the capability of its leadership and the individuals within it